Craftsmen of Hokkaido

 For the author of pots or the maker of books, achieving this ease is a life-long task.
 Shoji Hamada, according to Bernard Leach, said that making a pot should be like “walking downhill on a pleasant afternoon”.
 But to walk downhill, as Willie-Sensei points out, you first need to get to the top. ★

 In November 2014, nineteen years after writing this piece, I visited Willie Jones and his friend Hiroaki in Sapporo.
 At the age of 83 Willie was still teaching.
 In the course of my stay I assisted him at the weekly class he gives on Shakespeare, which is attended by a number of distinguished professionals living in the city.
 One of them, Takafusa Tanaka, a retired professor of Greek philosophy, noted that in the article above I had unconsciously observed “the eastern traditional rule of composition: ki 起 –shou 承 –ten 転 –ketsu 結”.
 This rule, he explained, prescribes a rhetorical sequence: “starting, confirming, changing the tone and concluding.”
-My thanks to Takafusa-sensei for this flattering observation.
-If I unconsciously observed such a rule this can only be ascribed to my early training in rhetoric in Willie Jones’ English class at Shrewsbury School.
+My thanks to Takafusa-sensei for this reassuring observation.
+If I unconsciously observed such a rule it is undoubtedly due to my early training in rhetoric in Willie Jones’ English class at Shrewsbury School.